 Your next menstrual cycle may not be regular.
 It may be late or early.

-After arriving home, contact your doctor if any of the following occur: Signs of infection, including fever and chills, increasing pain, or foul-smelling vaginal dischargeNausea or vomiting that does not stopAbdominal painVaginal bleeding that is saturating more than one sanitary pad per hourCough, shortness of breath, or chest pain
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Signs of infection, including fever and chills, increasing pain, or foul-smelling vaginal dischargeNausea or vomiting that does not stopAbdominal painVaginal bleeding that is saturating more than one sanitary pad per hourCough, shortness of breath, or chest pain

 If you think you have an emergency, call for emergency medical services right away.